Department and Program Prizes

 Alice Merrill Mitchell Prize: This prize, established by Wilmot Brookings Mitchell 1890, A.M.
 1907, L.H.D.
 '38, Edward Little Professor of Rhetoric and Oratory, in memory of his wife, Alice Merrill Mitchell, is awarded annually to that member of the senior class who, in the opinion of a faculty committee headed by the chair of theater and dance, has shown, in plays presented at the College during the two years preceding the date of award, the most skill in the art of acting.
 (1951)

 William H. Moody '56 Award: Established in memory of Bill Moody, who for many years was the theater technician and friend of countless students, this award is presented annually, if applicable, to one or more sophomores, juniors, or seniors having made outstanding contributions to the theater and dance through technical achievements accomplished in good humor.
-The award should be an appropriate memento of Bowdoin.
 (1980)